Need a cab in one of the world’s most fragile countries? Call Facebook

 Now that he had his own car, he painted his own “Facebook” logo on the car’s rear bumper.
 Why Facebook?
 After seeing so many diverse people get in his car, he thought of Facebook, which to him meant a place that connects people and allows them to share.

 “This is my name, ” Facebook tells me as I sit beside him on one of our trips across the city.
 “I want people to call me Facebook.
-I am a place that unites people from everywhere.
+I am a place that unites people from everywhere.”

 Soon, “that door of opportunity” opened, he says.
 One day, he picked up a new passenger, a humanitarian worker, who soon started teasing Facebook, even challenging him, about the quality of his service.
 “He tested my mindset, and he found me somehow super nice.”

 The conversation was a turning point.
-Before he had met the humanitarian worker, he says, did not always respect client appointments.
+Before he had met the humanitarian worker, he says, he did not always respect client appointments.
 But from this chance connection, Facebook picked up on some key business ethics like always being on time, creating trust, and networking.

 He emphasizes his “good mindset.”
 “I don’t steal.
 If someone forgets something in my car, I return it.
 When someone is drunk, I take care of them.”

 And people know the Facebook brand; with familiarity, trust comes more easily.
 To be sure, in the CAR—where internet access is still limited in many places—trust in Facebook the company may be less tenuous than it is in the U.S. and Europe, where various recent data-related scandals have, among other things, cast new doubt on Facebook’s trustworthiness.
-Awareness of the internet’s, and social media’s, use of big data to manipulate opinions and discourse is starting to increase in Africa.
+Yet, awareness of the internet’s, and social media’s, use of big data to manipulate opinions and discourse is starting to increase in Africa.
 With services like “free basics,” for many in Africa, the internet is Facebook and Facebook is the internet.
 Meanwhile, in many countries on the continent, there are few privacy regulations or laws to protect freedom of expression online and user privacy.

-However, in the context of Bangui, trust in Facebook, the transport service, is also about seeing something familiar that triggers that notion of trustworthiness.
+However, in the context of Bangui, trust in Facebook, the transport service, is also about seeing something familiar that triggers that notion of human trustworthiness.
 After all, the concern when trying to get around the city is less about loss of private data than the loss of, well, one’s life.
-Once one has taken that first step into Facebook’s taxi, his demeanor and professionalism render his service credible to the newly initiated passenger; and Facebook, the transport service, works hard to make sure not to lose this reputation.

-As Facebook started applying various lessons in trust, confidentiality, and timeliness, the word of his service spread; he quickly assembled more and more clients.
-They order his services largely by phone and pay by the hour, per km or per ride.
-It is also possible to hire the cab for the whole day.
-The normal taxi tariff per ride in Bangui is fixed at 1,500 CFA (US$2.70), and Facebook charges only a little more (2,000 CFA) for the value and quality of his services.
+As Facebook started applying various lessons in trust, confidentiality, and timeliness, the word of his service spread.
+His growing client base orders his services largely by phone and pays by the hour, per kilometer or per ride.
+It is also possible to hire a cab for the whole day.
+The normal taxi tariff per ride in Bangui is fixed at 1,500 CFA (US$2.70), and Facebook charges only a little more (2,000 CFA) for the added value and quality of his services.
 He says that some of his clients have even suggested that he increase his prices to better match his service.

-Facebook’s taxi operation allowed him to continuously grow his business.
-In January 2018, his fleet included four cars and eight drivers, so that he could provide service day and night.
-Today, he has around 250 clients every month, and his customer base is rapidly growing.
-So, Facebook is able to provide for his family and the families of his drivers.
+Facebook’s taxi operation has allowed him to continuously grow his business.
+His fleet—five cars and 11 drivers—allows him to provide service day and night and service around 250 clients every month.
+And Facebook says he’s now able to provide for his family and the families of his drivers.
 He recently paid the bride price for his future wife and is preparing to get married.
 “It’s really expensive, that’s why people don’t get married fast,” he says.

-Tensions in Bangui in April and May have impacted Facebook’s business; people are going out less.
-And yet, his fleet continued to grow.
-At the height of the tensions in the city, he tells me in a WhatsApp chat, more than 70% of Facebook’s business was home deliveries from restaurants, keeping his company busy.
+Deadly tensions in Bangui in April and May 2018 have impacted Facebook’s business; people are going out less.
+And yet, his fleet continued to grow and he stayed busy: At the height of the tensions in the city, he tells me in a Skype chat, more than 70% of Facebook’s business was home deliveries from restaurants.

 Facebook services – Bangui style